kiawnna/pulumi_ec2_stack/Readme.md

 ```
 This command will deploy your app and all the necessary AWS resources.

-### Step 5: Create a subdomain and point it at the loadbalancer
+### Step 5: Create a subdomain and point it at the load-balancer
-- Create a subdomain (in AWS Route53 if that is what you use) and point it at the loadbalancer that was just created.
+- Create a subdomain (in AWS Route53 if that is what you use) and point it at the load-balancer that was just created.
 To do this in AWS Route53, go to your Hosted Zones and create a new record set.
 Check "Yes" for Alias and in the drop down
-list the name of your loadbalancer should appear.
+list the name of your load-balancer should appear.